 Extending from the first loop is the linear “Spriggs Brook Trail”.
 Winding through 5km of scenic wilderness which includes a wooden bridge across Spriggs Brook and a few scenic look-offs.
 The trail brings you to Granite Lake where you should decide what to do next.
 The Journey from the parking lot to Granite Lake and back is 2.5 hours of hiking (I would allow at least 3 to fully enjoy).
 From this point, I can only offer info I’ve researched as I haven’t done beyond Granite Lake yet.

 The West Lake Loop trail connects at the Northwest and Southwest sides of the lake to the 5.5km “Salmon River Loop” trail.
 This area has long been a favourite spot for anglers, despite (or because of) its remote location.
 There are a few off-shoot trails at the south end of Otter Lake, dubbed “Lobster Loop” which form an additional 2km loop.
 From this farthest back point, the closest escape access point is via River Rd. which is an un-maintained, rugged dirt road which runs through a patch of property which is not a part of the protected wilderness area.

-Camping is not encouraged, but legal and there are no official sites.
+Camping is not encouraged, but legal.
+There are no officially sanctioned sites.
 “Leave no trace” principles must be followed to help preserve and protect this important wilderness area.
 You should also be aware of the current forest fire index as areas nearby have been devastated in years past by large forest fires.

 Beyond the basic preparations like telling someone of your planned route and hiking time, packing a compass, and first-aid kit, you should also expect lots of flies in the Spring and early summer, as well as being aware of ticks (an unfortunate new reality for all nature trails in Nova Scotia).
 This trail, more than most, is one you do not want to rely on your cell-phone for, as the network coverage is extremely poor at best.
 Being aware of your surroundings and knowing basic navigation skills should be enough to safely navigate these trails, but due to their remote location, you definitely don’t want to underestimate anything.
 I highly recommend using a GPS device for these trails, and investing in a satellite communicator if you like to explore remote areas like this.